montera82/flight-calculator/Readme.md

 Open your terminal and navigate to the root directory of the project.
 Run the command `make test`.
 Upon successful test execution, the terminal will present a summary of the results, giving insights into the health and robustness of the code.
-You should be greated with the following console output
+You should be greeted with the following console output

 ```
 ➜  flight-calculator git:(main) ✗ make test